BMathieux/DivideMetricsAnalysis/README.md

 ## Contact

-For questions, contact b.mathieux@unistra.fr or open an issue on GitHub.
+For questions, contact b.mathieux@gmail.com or open an issue on GitHub.

 Bastien Mathieux - University of Strasbourg